Basssiiie/OpenRCT2-Simple-Typescript-Template/README.md

 ### OpenRCT2 installation directory

+This is the directory where the game is installed.

 - **Windows:** usually `C:/Users/<YOUR NAME>/Documents/OpenRCT2/bin/` when using the launcher or `C:/Program Files/OpenRCT2/` when an installer was used.
 - **MacOS:** the folder where the `OpenRCT2.app` application file was placed.
+- **Linux:** depends on the distro, but likely either `/usr/share/openrct2` when installed through a package manager, or mounted in `/tmp` when using an AppImage.

 ### OpenRCT2 user directory

+This is the directory where the game stores user data, like save games and plugins.

 - **Windows:** usually `Documents/OpenRCT2/` or `C:/Users/<YOUR NAME>/Documents/OpenRCT2/`.
 - **MacOS:** usually `/Users/<YOUR NAME>/Library/Application Support/OpenRCT2/`.
 Note that `Library` is a hidden folder in your user directory, so by default it will not show up in Finder.
+- **Linux:** usually `/home/<YOUR NAME>/.config`, `$HOME/.config`, or where the environment variable `$XDG_CONFIG_HOME` points to if it's set.

+You can also open this folder from inside OpenRCT2, by selecting "Open custom content folder" in the dropdown under the red toolbox in the main menu.

+---

+## Dependencies

+The following libraries and tools are used in this template:

+- **NodeJS** is the JavaScript engine used to develop and run code when the game is not running.
+- **NPM** is a library and package manager for JavasScript and TypeScript and can be used to install new packages and update existing packages in the project.
+- **TypeScript** is a expansion language to JavaScript that adds type checking when you are writing the code.
+It allows you to specify rules for how objects and values look like, so TypeScript can report back if your code follows these rules (instead of crashes or errors in-game).
+- **Rollup** bundles all source code, runs it through some plugins like TypeScript, and then outputs a single JavaScript plugin file.
+- **Nodemon** is the program that can watch a folder for changes and then trigger a specified action.
+It is used by `npm start` to watch the `./src/` folder and triggers `npm run build:dev` if any changes occur.